Lazullien/Perlin-Noise-Java-Simplified/README.md

-for the SavedValues.seed bit, simply change it to a long type number and remove import world.SavedValues
+for the SavedValues.seed bit, simply change it to a long type number and remove import world.SavedValues if you're wondering why you need a permulation table instead of actually random numbers it's to achieve the pseudorandom effect, the array is shuffled based on seed allowing easy seed based generation

 Whatever you do, do not change the format of the code to static, I attempted it and for whatever reason it resulted in the unexpected breakdown of the algorithm and becomes repetitive kinda like a sine wave,